Last updated 08/01/2023

 Covered Services – CMHCs may provide all covered services via audio-only technology when coverage requirements are met.
 SUD agencies may only provide covered SUD agency services listed in the Audio-Only Procedure Code table in the Appendix via audio-only technology when the coverage requirements are met.
 Contact the Division of Behavioral Health for questions regarding unlisted codes.

-For the purpose of this manual, an IMHP includes mental health providers who meet the requirements in ARSD 67:16:41:03 and physicians that provide behavioral health services.
+For the purpose of this manual, an IMHP includes mental health providers who meet the requirements in ARSD 67:16:41:03 and licensed physicians or psychiatrists that provide behavioral health services.
 IMHPs may provide applicable services listed in the Audio-Only Procedure Code table in the Appendix via audio-only technology when the coverage requirements are met.
 Services not listed in the table are not allowed to be provided via telemedicine or audio-only technology.
 An IMHP cannot bill the following CPT codes: 98966, 98967, and 98968.

 FQHCs/RHCs and IHS/Tribal 638 Providers – SUD agency services may also be provided via audio-only if the provider is an accredited and enrolled agency.
 Audio-only behavioral health services are reimbursed at the encounter rate.
-Non-covered Services Services other than those specifically stated as covered when provided via an audio-only modality are considered non-covered if provided via an audio-only modality and must not be billed to South Dakota Medicaid.

 Claim Instructions – Audio-only services will need the GT modifier and place of service 77.
 Any additional modifiers must be coded alphabetically as shown on the CMHC and SUD fee schedules.

-SOURCE: SD Medicaid Billing and Policy Manual: Telemedicine, p.
-5-6 (Jun.
-2023) (Accessed Aug.
-2023).
+SOURCE: SD Medicaid Billing and Policy Manual: Telemedicine, (Nov.
+2024), pg.
+9-10, (Accessed Dec.
+2024).

-Telephonic Evaluation and Management Services
+Audio-Only Evaluation and Management Services

 Audio-only evaluation and management services are covered for established patients if the recipient does not have access to face-to-face audio/visual telemedicine technology.
-The provider must document in the medical record that the use real time video/audio technology was not possible or was unsuccessful.
+The provider must document in the medical record that the use of real time video/audio technology was not possible or was unsuccessful.

-The service must be initiated by the patient.
+The service must be initiated by the recipient.
 The service should include patient history and/or assessment, and some degree of decision making.
 Telephonic evaluation and management services are only allowed to be provided by a physician, podiatrist, nurse practitioner, physician assistant, or optometrist.
 The service must be 5 minutes or longer.
 Services may be provided via telephone or via another device or service that allows real-time audio communication.

 Audio-only evaluation and management services are not to be billed if clinical decision-making dictates a need to see the patient for an office visit, including a telemedicine office visit, within 24 hours or at the next available appointment time.
 In those circumstances, the telephone service is considered a part of the subsequent office visit.
 If the telephone call follows a billable office visit performed in the past seven calendar days for the same or a related diagnosis, then the telephone services are considered part of the previous office visit and are not separately billable.
 Telephone services provided by an RN or LPN are not billable.

-Claim Instructions – Services must be billed using CPT codes 98966, 98967, and 98968.
+Claims Instructions: Services must be billed using CPT codes 98966, 98967, and 98968.
 Providers should select the appropriate code based on the time associated with the service.
 Do not bill for these services using CPT codes 99441, 99442, or 99443 even if you believe the code description is more applicable.
 Billing with 99441, 99442, or 99443 will result in your claim being denied.

 Reimbursement – Payment for services is limited to the lesser of the provider’s usual and customary charge or the fee contained on South Dakota Medicaid’s Physician Services fee schedule.
 FQHC/RHC and IHS/Tribal 638 providers may bill for audio-only evaluation and management services using codes 98966, 98967, and 98968 and be reimbursed at the fee schedule rate.
 These services must be submitted using the FQHC/RHCs non-PPS billing NPI.
 For more information regarding billing with a non-PPS NPI please refer to the FQHC/RHC Service Manual.